pyOpenSci/pyopensci.github.io/_posts/events/2024-08-09-pyopensci-fall-festival.md

 **How do I apply for a scholarship?**

-If you are financially unable to attend pyOpenSci's Fall Festival, please reach out to us at [media@pyopensci.org](mailto:pyopensci.org) to request a link to our scholarship application.
-We will accept scholarship applications until Monday, October 7 2024.
-We will begin reviewing applications on Friday, October 11, 2024.
+If you are financially unable to attend pyOpenSci's Fall Festival, you can apply for a scholarship using [this form](https://www.surveymonkey.com/r/pyOSFF2024).
+We will be accepting scholarship applications through October 24th, but review will begin on October 15, with priority given to early applications.

 **Can I register for a single day?**